olejandro/TIMES-NZ-Model-Files/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Please ensure that you have the necessary dependencies installed, as outlined at the beginning of this document.